wiloon/blog/content/post/archive-2/2017-06-15-hbase-site-xml.md

 hbase.defaults.for.version.skip

 Set to true to skip the &#8216;hbase.defaults.for.version&#8217; check.
 Setting this to true can be useful in contexts other than the other side of a maven generation; i.e. running in an ide.
-You&#8217;ll want to set this boolean to true to avoid seeing the RuntimException complaint: &#8220;hbase-default.xml file seems to be for and old version of HBase (${hbase.version}), this version is X.X.X-SNAPSHOT&#8221;
+You&#8217;ll want to set this boolean to true to avoid seeing the RuntimException complaint: "hbase-default.xml file seems to be for and old version of HBase (${hbase.version}), this version is X.X.X-SNAPSHOT&#8221;

 Default: false